brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/01-hello-php.md

 I'm passionate about education and find that PHP's biggest challenge in the modern web era is being well understood.
 That's why I'm writing this book to help anyone understand what an awesome language and ecosystem PHP is.

+### Goal of this book

+You don't learn a programming language by reading a book.
+You do so by writing code.
+This book won't teach you everything there is to know about PHP, rather it will teach you how to learn yourself.
+This book will be the foundation to build on.
+That's why every chapter will link to the PHP docs to learn more, and also an excercise section so that you actually write code.

 ## Installing PHP

 Production PHP is typically deployed using Docker, on dedicated virtual servers, or via shared hosting providers.
 We'll spend a full chapter on deploying PHP later in this book.
 For now, we'll focus on getting PHP running for local development.
 All you need is the PHP binary to get started, it will run on any operating system.